About the webinar

 - Read Jemma's blog post: What is gendered language and why should you teach about it?

-- Find the webinar presentation and further resources for teachers and learners about International Women's Day in the pdf files below.
+- Find the webinar presentation in the pdf file below.